 Please do your own research and decide for yourself.

-Yes, you can find the list of audits here.
+Yes, you can find audit reports in the /yearn-security repo.

 If you have questions about how to do anything, we can help you on:

 But if you think something can be improved, or you found a bug, we want to squash it.
 Please post it here: